-Recommendations The Board is asked to test whether there is sufficient progress with the decisions, or corporate objectives, and the controls and mitigating actions against the actions sought. relevant risks, as set out in the Board Assurance Framework and Integrated Quality Report.
+Recommendations decisions, or ···· = ···· ··· ·· · · · · · · · · - actions sought. corporate objectives, and the controls and mitigating actions against the relevant risks, as set out in the Board Assurance Framework and Integrated Quality Report.
 Where the Board identifies gaps in assurance, agree what corrective action needs to be taken by the Executive.

 Agenda No 66-23

 Name of meeting EMB & Trust Board

 Date December 2023

 Name of paper 2023/24 Winter Plan

-Responsible Emma Williams, Executive Director of Operations
+Responsible Executive Emma Williams, Executive Director of Operations